LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 - Add support for comments during edit actions
   - Remove title from timeline comment tooltip
   - Update `CommentTextArea` with additional props and callback interface
+  - Update `EditableDetailPanel` and `DiscardConsumedSamplesPanel` to move commenting into the sticky button footer

 ### version 3.23.0
 *Released*: 23 February 2024